joakimk/debitech_soap/README.markdown

 This is a wrapper of the DebiTech SOAP API.
 It's intended to be API compatible with the DebiTech Java client but also supports a more developer friendly syntax :).

+If you're looking for a more complete solution, check the [debitech](https://github.com/barsoom/debitech) gem which uses this library for API access.

 Installing
 ----